vendruscolo-lab/AlphaFold-IDP/README.md

 The user should download this github repo locally by `gitclone https://github.com/vendruscolo-lab/AlphaFold-IDP.git`

-Then, install and activate [OPENMM-PLUMED-MPI implementation](https://github.com/vendruscolo-lab/OpenMM-Plumed-MPI)
+Then, install and activate an conda environment with [OPENMM-PLUMED-MPI implementation](https://github.com/vendruscolo-lab/OpenMM-Plumed-MPI)

-Then, create a new environment by `conda env create -f environment.yml` followed by `conda activate AlphaFold-IDP`
+Then, update that environment with the dependencies listed above

 ## Authors
 [Faidon Brotzakis (@fbrotzakis)](https://github.com/fbrotzakis)